mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 same logic applies for the states where none of the RNAPs are specifically bound to the promoter.

-**4. Compute the Boltzmann Factor.** The last step in the protocol is to follow the recipe indicated by Eq. $\ref{eq:boltzmann_law}$.
+**4. Compute the Boltzmann factor.** The last step in the protocol is to follow the recipe indicated by Eq. $\ref{eq:boltzmann_law}$.
 We exponentiate the energy, with the caveat we mentioned on the last point that this time we multiply by the multiplicity that we just computed.
 This is because we are